jeyries/jeyries.github.io/_posts/2018-10-27-pimp-my-app-part-9-storyboard.md

 date: 2018-10-27
 ---

+Swift is a strongly typed language.
+A good practice is to replace the strings that serve as identifiers in UIKit with some proper Swift types.

 # Storyboard identifiers

 Storyboards lets you instantiate your view controller with a specific identifier.
 This identifier is a unique string.